-Diagram Context Menu: Open Diagram

-in | Gantt View

-Project Browser Context Menu (on an open diagram): Open Diagram in | Gantt View more relevant to a particular audience.
+Where to find the Gantt View Ribbon: Design > Package > Gantt Ribbon: Design > Diagram > View As > Gantt Diagram Context Menu: Open Diagram in Gantt View Project Browser Context Menu (on an open diagram): Open Diagram in Gantt View Usage of the Gantt View The Gantt View's primary use is to display the allocation of resources to elements in the repository and to mange the work breakdown structure.
+There are a wide range of views and filters that can be applied to tailor the view or to make it more relevant to a particular audience.
 Allocations can be made to any elements in the repository from high level Packages level down to an individual element such as a Class, Activity or Change.
 It is a powerful tool for a project managers wanting to visualize how a team is being utilized and ultimately to deliver high value and high priority outcomes.
 Modelers working on a project can view their own work and update their progress while working on assigned tasks.

-Usage of the Gantt View
+While broad changes can be made using the visual duration bars in the Gantt View it is common practice to use the tool in conjunction with the Resource Allocation window where fine details can be entered and adjusted.